Why does my electric space heater keep tripping my circuit breaker?

 General purpose circuits will serve more than one outlet, usually with one circuit per room.
 These are the kinds of circuits many folks use for their portable space heaters, and that’s the beginning of the problem.

-If the closest dedicated circuit is hard to reach, extension cords aren't a solution.
-These can't always handle the amount of power required and can become a safety hazard, according to the U.S. Consumer Product Safety Commission.
+If the closest dedicated circuit is hard to reach, extension cords and power strips aren’t a good solution.
+These can’t always handle the amount of power required and can become a safety hazard, according to the U.S. Consumer Product Safety Commission.

 You may want to consider calling up your local electrician and discussing the installation of a new circuit.
 Circuit power loads can be redistributed around the house, but it’s not an easy do-it-yourself project.